gabriellesw/yaml-pyconf/yaml_pyconf/samples/sample-dotenv/README.md

 project is deployed.
 Never commit files like this to your public repo.

-Note that the ENVIRONMENT value must be set in your .env file for the FlaskConfig to work as expected.
+Note that the FLASK_ENV value must be set in your .env file for the FlaskConfig to work as expected.